JACoders/OpenJK/COMPILING.md

 The above would run jobs in parallel.

-Compiling within in Xcode is as simple as clicking the big Play button.
+Compiling within Xcode is as simple as clicking the big Play button.

 Copy Assets
 -----------